sreeshmaheshwar/formal-power-series/README.md

 ## Submission

 In competitive programming, a single, self-contained source file is typically submitted to the judge.
 Bundling tools such as [OJ-Bundle](https://github.com/online-judge-tools/verification-helper) are therefore commonly used to *expand* out `#include`s of a source file (where relevant), producing a single, submission-ready output.
-This tool is compatible with this library's headers.
+OJ-Bundle is compatible with this library's headers.
 ACL's [expander.py](https://github.com/atcoder/ac-library/blob/master/expander.py) provides similar functionality but for ACL headers.

 Install the `oj-bundle` CLI tool with `pip3 install online-judge-verify-helper` (for details, see the [repository](https://github.com/online-judge-tools/verification-helper)) and be sure that it is in your `PATH` (append the installation location to it if not).
 This library's headers can then be bundled for submission.